7 Questions to Ask Prospective Injury Lawyers

 6. How long is the average time it typically takes to resolve cases similar to mine?

 It is not uncommon for members of the bar to hesitate in supplying case value estimations.
 The reason for this is that there are several factors at play.
-A lawyer cannot go off half coked and throw around numbers that determine the hard value.
-However, when it comes to an estimated value they should at least be able to explain a best and worst case scenario.
+A lawyer cannot go off half cooked and throw around numbers that determine the substantial value.
+However, when it comes to an estimated value, they should at least be able to explain a best and worst case scenario.